 The Christmas market in this unique region has expanded and evolved now into multiple markets stretching from the original location by Strasbourg Cathedral, to encompass Place Kléber, Place Broglie, Place St. Thomas, and the areas in front of the covered bridges on the west point of the Grande-Île (the island that makes up the historic city center).

 Strasbourg has often laid claim to the title of World’s Best Christmas Market and it’s hard to argue that point.
 Even though we tend to think of Germany as having started and maintained the Christmas market tradition, Strasbourg has been there since the beginning.
 And the results today are sumptuous, overflowing, gorgeous Alsacian holiday splendor.
-If that seemed like a mouthful it’s because when describing the Christmas markets in Strasbourg, you really can’t come up with enough adjectives!
+If that seemed like a mouthful it’s because when describing the Christmas markets in Strasbourg, I can’t come up with enough adjectives!

 Strasbourg Christmas Markets 2024 Map